More of a triangle to be fair!

 We found Gullfoss one of the coldest places of our whole trip to Iceland as the cliffs make for a pretty good wind-trap, so if you do visit, make sure to wrap up warm!
 But there is a really cosy cafe just by the upper viewing platform for the falls, where you can grab a coffee and cake to warm up for a few minutes.
 We tried the “Swiss Mocha”, which is just like a mocha in the UK but a little bit richer and with whipped cream on top.
 It’s an absolute must if you want to indulge in an Icelandic hot chocolate but still need that caffeine kick to get over the early mornings!

 Geysir - Around 10 km West from Gullfoss, the Geysir geothermal area houses the Great Geysir and the Strokkur geyser.
 Although you might think you’re there to visit the Great Geysir, as the name would suggest, this hasn’t been very active in recent times (it hasn’t erupted since 2016!).
-The lively one is Strokkur, which erupts every few minutes, sending a rush of hot water and steam up to 30m into the air!
+The lively one is called Strokkur, which erupts every few minutes, sending a rush of hot water and steam up to 30m into the air!
 And typically, this always happens at the exact moment you put your camera down for a second because your arm is aching - that’s just how nature works apparently.

 Just be careful in the geothermal area and only walk around on marked paths.
 If you get too close when a geyser erupts, it can burn really severely.
 Water in geysers can reach up to temperatures of 240 degrees Celsius below the surface!

-If you aren’t travelling with a tour, try to visit Þingvellir close to sunrise or sunset.
-The golden sky made the scenery even more incredible in our experience.
-We managed to catch the sunrise on our tour, as we visited in December when daylight hours are very short.
+We managed to catch the sunrise on the golden circle tour that we took, as we visited in December when daylight hours are very short.
 Because of this, in Winter months you tend to find that the sky often has an orange or pink tint to it when you’re admiring the cliffs or lakes that are spread across Þingvellir National Park.
+It's absolutely gorgeous, and we'd always recommend visiting at this time of year.
+Just be aware that the weather can be bitterly cold, we experienced temperatures as low as -10°C.

-In terms of getting around The Golden Circle, we assumed that travelling by car would be the best option due to flexibility to visit other sights along the way, take the time you want at each area and travel alone from place to place.
+In terms of getting around The Golden Circle, we assume that travelling by car would be the best option due to flexibility to visit other sights along the way, take the time you want at each area and travel alone from place to place.
 However, we took a minibus tour with Reykjavik Excursions which also included a stop at Fontana Wellness Baths, and we actually loved the experience of having a guide and meeting other travellers on our way.
-The time constraints are always difficult to stick to when you’re in such beautiful places - but sometimes it’s helpful to have a timetable to stick to.
-We were already struggling to fit all of the top experiences into our time in Iceland, so we were actually thankful not to have the option to spend the entire day at one waterfall, or we would’ve missed some other amazing sights.

 The spa is like something out of a dream.
 There are saunas, steam rooms and several outdoor pools, parallel to the geothermal spring that heats the water, and facing a stunning view of the mountains.
 This was the last stop on our guided tour so the sun was setting over the mountains - it was one of those moments when you have to consciously pause and take in your surroundings.
 Not only is it relaxing, Icelandic people truly believe that the water has huge health benefits because of the minerals it contains.